Last updated: February 2026

 - Historical reporting that helps you spot patterns and optimize operations

-- Scalable solutions that grow with your business
+- Scalable solutions that grow with your business — from 5 assets to 5,000+

-Whether you're tracking construction equipment, monitoring generators, or managing a delivery fleet, Hapn ensures you get actionable intelligence—not just data.
+Whether you're tracking construction equipment, monitoring generators, or managing a delivery fleet, Hapn ensures you get actionable intelligence — not just data.

 The Bottom Line

-The choice between telemetry and telematics isn't really about technology—it's about what kind of business intelligence you need to stay competitive.
+The choice between telemetry and telematics isn't really about technology — it's about what kind of business intelligence you need to stay competitive.

 Telemetry gives you equipment health.
 Telematics gives you operational intelligence.

+In today's competitive landscape, most businesses discover that location intelligence, usage analytics, and predictive capabilities aren't just nice-to-have features — they're essential for staying profitable and efficient.
 The question isn't whether you need monitoring technology.
 The question is whether you're getting the complete picture that lets you make smart decisions, prevent problems, and optimize your operations.